ve-header title="Inspirational Kent Women Writers" background=gh:kent-map/images/banners/18c.jpg .sticky

 Mary L. Pendered

-Author of pastoral tales, Mary L. Pendered lived in Herne Bay during the First World War and ran a Soldier’s Club at Beltinge, converting a garage into a space for the soldiers.
-It was here that she indulged her love of entertaining.
+Author of pastoral tales, Mary L. Pendered lived in Herne Bay during World War One and ran a Soldier’s Club at Beltinge in a converted garage.
 Singing around the piano became a nightly event, with coffee and biscuits served to the men.

 Bertha Porter